Binary integer programming for optimizing ebit cost in distributed quantum circuits with fixed module allocation: Introduction

 \section{Introduction}

-In recent years, the capacity of quantum computing hardware has steadily increased \citep{arute2019quantum, bravyi2018quantum, neill2018blueprint, horowitz2019quantum, kjaergaard2020superconducting}.
+In recent years, the capacity of quantum computing hardware has steadily increased \citep{arute2019quantum, bravyi2018quantum, neill2018blueprint, kjaergaard2020superconducting}.
 However, a significant obstacle to realizing the full potential of quantum computing is the limited number of qubits available in a single quantum computer (or module) \citep{terhal2015quantum, fowler2012surface, o2016scalable, bourassa2021blueprint}.
 To overcome this\vphantom{limitation}, distributing a large quantum computation over a network of modules has emerged as a promising approach \citep{cirac1999distributed, cacciapuoti2019quantum, cuomo2023optimized, yimsiriwattana2004generalized, eisert2000optimal}.

-The Distributed Quantum Circuit (DQC) problem involves dividing a quantum circuit across multiple modules.
-A non-local controlled unitary gate between two modules can be realized from local operations if the modules share a Bell state \citep{nielsen2010quantum, sych2009complete, zaman2018counterfactual}, which is referred to as an $\textit{ebit}$ \citep{g2021efficient, andres2019automated, wu2023entanglement, andres2024distributing}.
-Typically, DQC attempts to minimize the ebit cost for circuit execution.
-Its goal is to map the qubits in the circuit to individual modules and determine how to implement the non-local operations in a way that minimizes the number of ebits and communications.
+The distributed quantum circuit (DQC) problem involves dividing a quantum circuit across multiple modules.
+A non-local controlled unitary gate between two modules can be realized using only local quantum operations and classical communication if the modules share a Bell state \citep{nielsen2010quantum, sych2009complete, zaman2018counterfactual}, which is referred to as an $\textit{ebit}$ \citep{g2021efficient, andres2019automated, wu2023entanglement, andres2024distributing}.
+Typically, an algorithm used to solve DQC attempts to minimize the ebit cost for circuit execution.
+Its goal is to map the qubits in the circuit to individual modules and determine how to implement the non-local operations between modules in a way that minimizes the number of required ebits.